hyperledger/iroha-2-docs/src/guide/security/operational-security.md

 - Stay vigilant.
 The [most likely](https://arxiv.org/pdf/2209.08356.pdf) way in which one can lose their assets in a blockchain is by giving away their sensitive details.

 - Encrypt your disks.
-Encrypting boot devices allows them to protect your data even if an attacker have gained access of the hardware.
+Encrypting boot devices allows them to protect your data even if an attacker have gained access to the hardware.
 Doing it for your portable devices is twice as important.

 - Use trusted software.
 Software that ships via reproducible binary builds, and that you build from source, is the most trustworthy.
 Proprietary or open-source software that hasn't been audited is a potential risk that must be taken seriously.